 Spread Pools Strategy

 If you are in a leading position, you should probably take the Eagles.
-If you are trailing, going with the Chiefs is the move.
+If you are trailing, go with the Chiefs.

 Our main advice here is to take any line value you are getting relative to your contest line.

 We’ll update this advice next week as we continue to monitor the lines and movement as we approach the Super Bowl.